chrisgrieser/alfred-writing-assistant/README.md

 1. Autocorrect the word under the cursor.
 2. Suggest synonyms for the word under the cursor.
 3. Rephrase the selected text via ChatGPT, improving its language
-	+ Requires OpenAI API key.
+	+ Requires an OpenAI API key.
 	+ There are 3 formatting options: Overwrite selection, changes as Markdown ==highlights== and ~~strikethroughs~~, and [Critic Markup](https://github.com/CriticMarkup/CriticMarkup-toolkit).